konstantindenerz/ng-cli-themes-demo/README.md

 An application with theme support.
 The app handles the following aspects:
 - Global Style provided as separate chunk
-- Theme components with encapsulation (larger files)
+- Theme components with encapsulation